3and4/Leither/doc/MiMei-en.md

 When a node is in danger of overloading, it may ask other nodes to help in backup, error tolerance, load balance, etc.

 Procedure of save:
-+ Mimeimize Information
++ Mimeimize information
 After information is MiMeimized, shared information can be backed up as file block.
 + Duplicate data over node network
 With proper authorization, copy MiMei block from one node to another
 + Update routing information of MiMei
 Terminal content consumer will get routing information of MiMei first, then accessing its data.
 Routing information includes node information and the newest changes of MiMei.
-After routing information is updated, user will get updated MiMei information.
+After routing information is updated, user can get updated MiMei information.

 ### IX.
-Social Model and Credential System
+Social model and Credential system
 Ch2.6 mentioned four parts of social media model: Me, Contact, Application and Message.
-In Leither the corresponding model is defined below:
+In Leither the corresponding model is defined as below:
 |Category|Detail|
 |--|--|
 |Me|Authentication and authorization of user|
 |App and service|App and service of the user |
 |Message|Manage interactions between user and Apps|
 #### 9.2 Credential Model
 During the exchange of information and services between user(node) and user(node), there must be a mechanism of quantitative settlement.
 Currency is the tool to settle business in daily life.
-In Leither network it is the exchange of credit.
+In Leither network it is credit that can be exchanged between users.

 Every node can grant other nodes credit, which authorize the others to use its services.
 The surplus of services provided over received is the equivalent of a receipt that a borrower gives the lender, or an cryptocurrency issued by the borrower.
 Within a group, cryptocurrency issued by a member actually is a certificate of services guaranteed receivable by the issuer.
 This certificate can be used to exchange for services from other members, as long as they recognize it.